 In humans, a study shows significant antioxidant effects after the consumption of tableted green tea extract in patients with gastrointestinal pathologies (29).

 The study showed a better quality of life and decreased antioxidant profile.

-The gist: The green tea and green tea extract have beneficial antioxidant properties.
+The green tea and green tea extract have beneficial antioxidant properties.